Recipe book

 sexually suggestive icing on a chocolate cake

 I know what it looks like!
-But it's legit icing and this cake, although not very good, raised $$ for refugees
+But it's legit icing and this cake, although it didn't taste very good, raised $$ for refugees

 Some thoughts on vegan cooking: just like you can't simply replace meat in 'meat and two veg' with something else when you go vegetarian,